Leo-ajc/prime_ruby/README.md

 ![Big O Chart](./benchmark/big_o_chart.png)

 > n = 1000
+>
 > O(n^c) Fractional Power
+>
 > y = 442726x^(0.8879)
+>
 > R^2 = 0.96254

 #### Other limits
 n = 1000

 O(n) Linear

 y = 506076x + 6065.7

 R^2 = 0.85404

 n = 1000

 O(log n) Logarithmic

 y = 22241ln(x) + 112255

 R^2 = 0.70307

 ## I am pleased with
 Ruby is a nice language.
 I like working with it.
+The segmented sieve was challenging.

 ## Given more time I would
-Integrated the segmented sieve with the multiplication table.
-I understand that separating the prime number calculators and the presentations results in double calculations of the sieved elements.
+Have integrated the segmented sieve with the multiplication table.
+I understand that separating the prime number generating code and the grid generating code means there were some double calculations of the sieved elements.